-What are AMP Blog Posts in Squarespace & Why I Disabled Mine
+What are AMP Blog Posts & Why I Disabled Mine

 When I first launched my website, I went through all of the settings in the backend of the site to hopefully optimise my content in the best way possible. one setting I came across was “Accelerated Mobile Pages (AMP)” - my first question was, what are AMP blog posts and do I need them?

 As you can probably tell by the name, AMP is a way of minimising your blog post so that your website can load faster on a mobile device.
 It also allows your posts to appear on Google as “Top Stories”, featuring your thumbnail image and headline - perfect.
 This sounded great to me and I instantly enabled this setting, didn’t think much about it after that.

 Before I discuss why I disabled AMP, I wanted to cover the pros, because there are a good few!

 Obviously we all know that site speed is super important.
 Enabling AMP on your site allows you to accelerate the speed at which you pages load on mobile, and since many of us use mobiles, this is a huge factor.

 We all google on our phone, and enabling AMP content on your website means you may show up higher in mobile based searches.
 Google prioritises AMP posts, often featuring them in Top Stories with a thumbnail and heading - making it easier for the browser to find what they need.

 Nobody likes a slow loading site, especially on mobile.
 The benefit of a faster loading site is not only functionally great, but it’s great in terms of how your visitors are interacting with your content.

 Now, here’s the catch.
 These aren’t biggies to everyone, but for me, they are really important factors.
 Here are some of the reasons I disabled AMP blog posts.